-The Applicant owns the upland adjoining the lease premises and the subject facilities have existed at this location for several years.
+The Applicant owns the upland adjoining the lease premises, and the subject facilities have existed at this location for several years.
 The subject facilities are privately owned and maintained.
-The three-pile dolphin and appurtenant facilities are used for the docking and mooring of boats and facilitate recreational boating.
+The boat docks and appurtenant facilities are used for docking and mooring of boats and facilitate recreational boating.

 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land (Pub.
 Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources for recreational and navigational use by the public.